kyma-project/api-gateway/docs/user/troubleshooting-guides/03-71-apirule-v1beta1-reconciliation-disabled.md

 - Modifications to a `v1beta1` APIRule are not reconciled back.
 - Modifications or deletion of sub-resources created by the APIRule controller are not reverted.
-- Deletion of a `v1beta1` APIRule is not handled by the controller.

 Workloads that were already exposed remain exposed and secured, because the existing sub-resources are left in place.
 However, because they are no longer reconciled, any change to them might cause disruption in the availability of, or access to, the exposed workloads.